Easiest Medical Schools to Get Into

 Acceptance Rate: 8%

-The University of Arizona College of Medicine is one of the top medical education institutions in the country.
-The University of Arizona College of Medicine educates students for a broad range of careers, from academic scholarship and research to clinical practice and administration.
+The University of Arizona College of Medicine is esteemed as a leading institution for medical education nationwide.
+It offers comprehensive training to students, preparing them for diverse career paths encompassing academic scholarship, research, clinical practice, and administration.
 The UA College of Medicine has established scientific breakthroughs, cutting-edge innovation, and a successful track record with translational research.

-The College of Medicine–Tucson is highly acclaimed all around the country for its top-notch teaching, excellent clinical training, and major research.
-The University of Arizona College of Medicine offers a four-year program leading to the Doctor of Medicine degree.
+The College of Medicine–Tucson is highly acclaimed all around the country for its top notch teaching, excellent clinical training, and major research.
+The University of Arizona College of Medicine provides an all encompassing four year program that leads to the prestigious Doctor of Medicine degree.
 The curriculum includes both basic science and clinical years, with clinical rotations occurring at numerous sites throughout Arizona.
-The University’s programs are divided into two categories: Basic Science, and Clinical Sciences.
+The University's programs are divided into two categories: Basic Science, and Clinical Sciences.
 The Clinical program provides care through Banner-University Medical Center Tucson, a teaching and research hospital on-site where clinical faculty are responsible for teaching essential aspects of the medical school curriculum to students and residents, as well as overseeing their clinical training.
 As a student at the College of Medicine, you will graduate with skills that equip you for success in modern medicine.

 14. The University of New Mexico School of Medicine